Gender Rights:

 • Linkages and networking with different NGOs, CBOs, GOs etc.

 In addressing the issues of adolescents, the organization is in the process of ensuring gender equality in all coverage areas.
 Moreover, a focused effort is being given where a sizable number of adolescents are being oriented for gender equality where they are provided with information on Sexual Reproductive health and Rights.
-A visible positive change in their behavior and cooperation of community people in this context has made the programme successful.
+A visible positive change in their behaviour and cooperation of community people in this context has made the programme successful.

 Gender Rights: Achievement in 10 years: